 Frankincense essential oil is considered safe to use with your pets.

-If you’re using essential oils around your family pets, be sure to allow them access out of the room and into a room where you’re not diffusing.
+If you’re using essential oils around your family pets, be sure to allow them to access out of the room and into a room where you’re not diffusing.
 This way they’re able to escape when they feel they’ve had enough.
 Please also consider picking up a reference guide specific to using essential oils with animals (there is also an option specific to Young Living).

 Should you use Frankincense essential oil if you’re taking medication?